joelericswanson/P5js-Data-Visualization-Demo/README.md

 **Nominal Data: categories, data has no ordering or direction.**
 A nominal scale describes a variable with categories that do not have a natural order or ranking.
 You can code nominal variables with numbers if you want, but the order is arbitrary and any calculations, such as computing a mean, median, or standard deviation, would be meaningless.

-Examples: genotype, blood type, zip code, gender, race, eye color, political party
+Examples: genotype, blood type, zip code, gender, race, eye color, political party (and these many of these categories are social constructions)

 **Ordinal Data: ordered categories (ranking, orders or scalings)**